What is mental health?

 I think this means we must take care of our 1) mind; 2) body; and 3) spirit.

-Our mind: our mental house.
+our mental house.
 What are we allowing to live there?
 Hopefully, positive thoughts.
 Naturally, negative thoughts visit sometimes.
 Normal; expected; and okay!
 These thoughts can be like pesky relatives that don’t know when to leave.
 Sometimes they may be a UPS driver there to deliver something you feel dumped with for quite some time.
 Or maybe they’re an annoying magazine seller and you say, “no thanks” and they turn around and leave.
 Negative thoughts and feelings are normal.
 And they each are different.
 But your mental house should also have supplies to clean out what we need to, when we need to.
 Sometimes, it’s just a counter wipe down.
 Sometimes, it’s a deep clean.
 Heck, maybe you need to hire it out!
 But good mental health generally means a house that has homeostasis; ability to get through your everyday life without interference in functioning; capability of moving forward in a comfortable manner; a place where you yourself feel welcome and calm being there.

-Our body: The world our house dwells in.
+The world our house dwells in.
 Therefore, we must care for that also.
 For if our bodies are not taken care of, our mind can become shaky, consumed by everything outside of us which prevents us from taking care of things inside of us.
 We need to know when our bodies need nourishment, challenge, or rest.
 We need to be aware of the toll we take on it because we need to depend on it for a long time.
 And when things are going right with our world, our house can get the attention it deserves.

-Our spirit: essentially, the most ethereal part of us.
+essentially, the most ethereal part of us.
 So, to keep in step with my metaphor (is it too much?), our universe.
 Taking care of our spirit allows us to not only connect with our core essence, but also allows us to realize we are part of something bigger, without feeling like we are shrinking.
 I think nurturing our spirits, much like reflecting on a vast universe, reminds us of beauty, and there is hope and lifting of spirits in recognizing beauty.

 Ok, now that we’ve outlined each component of mental health, let’s get to the meat of the situation, which is CARING for this mind-body-spirit trio.